The Journey Out

 🚤 Ferry vs. Kayak: The Honest Comparison

 The Waxholmsbolaget ferry is the easy option and genuinely enjoyable.
-Kayaking gives you access to perhaps half the islands that the ferries skip entirely – the small, uninhabited ones where you'll find the best wild camping.
+Kayaking gives you access to perhaps half the islands that the ferries skip entirely – the small, uninhabited ones where the best wild camping spots are.
 If time is limited, take the ferry out to Sandhamn and hire a kayak for day explorations.
 If you have four days or more, paddle the whole way.

 Wild Camping Under Allemansrätten